Captain John T. Warner House

 The Captain John T. Warner House is a historic house at 822 East College Street in Batesville, Arkansas.
 It is a 1 1/2-story wood-frame structure with a side-gable roof and clapboarded exterior.
 It has a gabled dormer at the center of the roof, with vernacular Eastlake style decoration.
 The house was built in 1879 by Captain John Warner.
 Warner was a prominent figure in local business and politics, serving as mayor of Batesville.
 He was instrumental in bringing about the electrification and provisioning of municipal water to the community.

-The house was listed on the National Register of Historic Places in 1982.
+The house is marked on-site as "Warner-Rich-Kelley 1880."
+It was listed on the National Register of Historic Places in 1982.